SEAL-IIT-KGP/TWINSSE/storage/README.md

 # Storage Overhead Estimation

-The storage overhead is estimated from the actual encrypted database information obtained from generated encrypted databases (and mathematically).
-The Python script [`storage_estimation.py`](./storage_estimation.py) in this subdirectory estimates the storage overhead from the information using the database parameters obtianed from experiments.
+The storage overhead is estimated from generated encrypted databases (and projected mathematically).
+In this subdirectory, the Python script [`storage_estimation.py`](./storage_estimation.py) estimates the storage overhead from the information using the database parameters obtained from experiments.

 ---